-\paragraph{Fine-tuning on optimized synthetic dataset.} Next, we construct an optimized synthetic dataset by fine-tuning the generation model on domain specific data.
-We fine-tune a Llama3-70B model using annotated (query, paragraph) pairs that are obtained from BriefBank evaluation rounds.
+\paragraph{Fine-tuning on optimized synthetic dataset.} Next, we construct an optimized synthetic dataset.
+We fine-tune a Llama3-70B model using annotated (query, paragraph) pairs obtained in the Resource Library evaluation rounds.
 Input to the model is an annotated paragraph, output is the query for which the paragraph was retrieved.
 We use the same system prompt (shown in Appendix Figure \ref{fig:system_prompt}).
-During this fine-tuning process, the model learns how to generate more realistic queries.
-Next, we filter all (query, paragraph) pairs with a fine-tuned Qwen3-reranker trained on the NJ OPD dataset, and discard all generated examples below a certain threshold.
+During this fine-tuning process, the model learns to generate more realistic queries.
+Next, we filter all (query, paragraph) pairs with a Qwen3-8B reranker fine-tuned on the proprietary NJOPD dataset, and discard all generated examples below a certain threshold.
 After further inspection of the dataset, we find that paragraphs containing facts, tables of contents, or other procedural content rarely appear in the annotated search results.
 Thus, we also filter out such paragraphs using a zero-shot Llama3-70B model.
 Eventually, fine-tuning on the resulting synthetic dataset improves performance on public defense datasets.

-\paragraph{Query Expansion.} Following \cite{barexam_qa}, we also experimented with query expansion strategies.
-Using Llama-70B, we expand each query by first applying the IRAC framework (issue, rule, application, conclusion), a well known method for legal analysis: spot the issue, identify the relevant legal rule, apply the rule to the issue, draw the conclusion.
+\paragraph{Query Expansion.} Following \citep{barexam_qa}, we also experimented with query expansion strategies.
+Using Llama3-70B, we expand each query by first applying the IRAC framework (issue, rule, application, conclusion), a well-known method for legal analysis: spot the issue, identify the relevant legal rule, apply the rule to the issue, draw the conclusion.
 After IRAC, we then derive an expanded search query.
 Input to the model is the concatenation of the original query, the IRAC analysis and the expanded query.
-We show the system prompt and one augmented query example in Appendix Table \ref{tab:query_expansion_prompt}.
+We show the system prompt and one augmented query example in Appendix \ref{tab:query_expansion_prompt}.
 We expand all public defense queries in the test set, and all curated synthetic queries.
-Next, we fine-tune models on the expanded, curated synthetic set.
-The e5-large-v2 surpasses the performance of the larger Qwen3-Embedding-8B model in this regime of fine-tuning with expanded queries.
+Next, we fine-tune models on that set.
+The E5-large-v2 model approaches the performance of the larger Qwen3-Embedding-8B model in this regime of fine-tuning with expanded queries.
 In the zero-shot setting, we find mixed results where query expansion increases recall for smaller models, but recall decreases for larger model.

 \paragraph{Overall comparison.} Leveraging domain knowledge, we can improve retrieval quality.
 We show that query expansion eliciting IRAC traces and an optimized synthetic dataset both lead to performance increases.
 However, training on existing legal benchmarks and naively generated synthetic data decreases quality.
 We speculate this is caused by a domain shift: these datasets are simply too different from public defense retrieval.
 We alluded to this phenomenon in Figure \ref{fig:visualization_embeddings} and provide further evidence by showing queries from all datasets in Appendix Table \ref{tab:dataset-examples}.
 We show exact results (instead of average performance) for all models in Appendix Table \ref{tab:recalls_training_updated}.